 If a doctor cannot say that – you do not have a good personal injury case in Maryland, at least for those particular injuries.

 Sometimes the insurer will claim your injuries were not caused by the car accident, but by some other problem.
 Most often, they will claim you had pre-existing injuries that were not related to your car accident.

 This claim can be defeated by the testimony of your treating doctor, and by your own testimony as to when the pain started to bother you.

 We fight about this a lot in court.
 You can win this battle.
 But do not be surprised if the insurance company tries to blame the pain caused by your Maryland car accident on the old injury you had years ago.

 Under Maryland personal injury law, your damages usually consist of three things:

 This is true even if the bills were paid by your health insurer.
 The full medical bill is still a measure of your damages.

 Medical bills are seen as a good indicator of the size of your car accident case in Maryland.
 The idea is – the higher your bills, the more treatment you had, so the greater your injuries were.
-Judges and Juries generally give great weight to the size of your medical biils.
+Judges and Juries generally give great weight to the size of your medical bills.
 (Unless, of course, you run up the bills unnecessarily.
-They will puniish you for that.)
+They will punish you for that.)

 (2) Your lost wages

-Most people who are injured in a car accident lose time from work.
+Most people who are injured in a car accident in Waldorf, Maryland lose time from work.
 You should get that back.